-The prison sentence handed down to perpetrators of or accomplices in one of the offences above shall be reduced by half if said perpetrators or accomplices alert the administrative or legal authorities thereof, such that the offence is halted and - where appropriate - the other perpetrators or accomplices are identified.
+The prison sentence handed down to perpetrators of or accomplices in one of the offences set out in this section shall be reduced by half if said perpetrators or accomplices alert the administrative or legal authorities thereof, such that the offence is halted and - where appropriate - the other perpetrators or accomplices are identified.

-Article 432-11 of the French Criminal Code - Passive corruption by a person holding public office shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.
+Article 432-11 of the French Criminal Code - Passive corruption by a person holding public office

-Any person holding public office, entrusted with a public service mission or elected to public office who unlawfully accepts or solicits, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits:
+Any person holding public office, entrusted with a public service mission or elected to public office who unlawfully solicits or accepts, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits for him on herself or for another person:

-1) in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, an act relating to his office, duties or mandate, or facilitated by his office, duties or mandate; [...]
+1) in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, an act relating to his or her office, duties or mandate, or facilitated by his or her office, duties or mandate; [...] shall be punished by ten years in prison and a fine of \in 1,000,000, which may be increased to double the amount of the proceeds of the offence.